Bit-Nation/Pangea-Docs/README.md

-**Community Resources**
+## **Community Resources**

 If you want to contribute to the growth of the Bitnation community and our mission - this is the place for you.

-Slack channels:
+The best place to get to know the community is to join our [Slack](https://bitn.slack.com) channel and start contributing.

-Introduce yourself, look at Trello, ask in the channels how you can help.
+It's helpful to write a short introduction about yourself and what you're interested in doing.
+Keep in mind that the Slack chat is *not* encrypted, and it's open for anyone to join, hence don't share anything you think could compromise your security, and use a pseudonym if you want to remain anoymous.
+Popular channels you can join includes the #_bitnation-dev channel, the #_bitnation-marketing channel, #townhall, #intros, and #watercooler

-Join the Ambassador and Embassy Networks
+*Join the Ambassador and Embassy Networks*

-Help with Documentation, Translation and Educational Resources
+*Start Your Own Nation*

-Help grow our community through outreach and media engagement
+*Help with Documentation, Translation and Educational Resources*

-Start Your Own Nation
+*Help grow our community through outreach and media engagement*

-Community Code of Conduct
+*Community Code of Conduct*

 ----------

-**Development Resources**
+## **Development Resources**

 [Whitepaper](https://docs.google.com/document/d/1lnbUKaCzy1F3yrI73bMoIOAqK9h5mwtwuA_1z9G2Cqg/edit)